You've got questions.

 Licences are delivered electronically through the National Recreational Licensing System (NRLS).
 Once you register, you will also be able to replace a lost licence or renew future licences through NRLS.

 You may be able to purchase pre-printed licences in-person at various locations like tackle shops, sporting goods stores, and fishing lodges.
+Independent Access Providers can also add a salmon conservation stamp to a new or existing licence.
 But remember that BC is a big place, and not every region will have a convenient location to buy a pre-printed licence when you need it.
 Vendors may also charge an additional fee.

 It is best to purchase your licence online before you head out, as many fishing locations do not have an Independent Access Provider who sells fishing licences.

-Q: Do I need a Salmon Conservation Stamp?
+Q: Do I still need a salmon conservation stamp?

-A Salmon Conservation Stamp must be affixed to the BC Tidal Waters Sport Fishing Licence of each individual (whether adult, senior or juvenile) who wishes to catch and retain any species of salmon.
-The stamp must be purchased annually, and is valid from April 1st to March 31st of each fishing season; one stamp is applicable to multiple copies of any combination of 1-day, 3-day and 5-day licences.
+The salmon conservation stamp must be purchased annually, and is valid from April 1st to March 31st of each fishing season; one stamp is applicable to multiple copies of any combination of one-day, 3-day, and 5-day licences.
 Please retain all copies.

 For more information, please refer to the DFO website.